spiralgang/CodeReaver-Browser-Userscript/README.md

 A collection of userscripts to supercharge web development on code-hosting platforms like GitHub, GitLab, Bitbucket, and CodePen, with AI-enhanced tooltips, responsive navigation, and code block interactions, optimized for Chromium-based browsers on Android and desktop.

+## Meet the Code-Reaver

+The Code-Reaver is the spirit behind these scripts—a relentless, code-slinging entity that bends browsers to your will.
+Learn more about its mission and vibe in [CODE_REAVER.md](CODE_REAVER.md).

+## Scripts
+1. **CodeReaver-Browser-Userscript** (`codereaver-browser-userscript.js`)
+   - AI-powered tooltips for code terms and calculations in `title` attributes.
+   - Enhances code blocks with hover effects for better readability.
+2. **CodeReaver-Webdev-Tools** (`codereaver-webdev-tools.js`)
+   - Boosts responsiveness of navigation menus and code blocks.
+   - Ensures smooth interactions for webdev tasks.

 ## Scripts
 1. **CodeReaver-Browser-Userscript** (`codereaver-browser-userscript.js`)
    - Adds AI-powered tooltips for code terms and calculations in `title` attributes.